 As well as increasing our ability to empathize with his situation, and validating his work as part of the French literary canon, Bauby’s identification with a range of solitary or trapped figures also emphasizes the universality of his condition.
 Without denying the specificity of his Locked-In Syndrome, a denial which would undermine Critical Disability Studies’ insistence on the centrality of embodiment, such comparisons nonetheless encourage us to read his situation as a metaphor for human solitude more generally.
 The comparison Bauby establishes between himself and his aging father exemplifies this desire to dedramatize his own situation: “Nous sommes tous les deux des ‘Locked-In Syndrome, chacun à sa manière.
-Moi dans ma carcasse, lui dans son troisième étage.”
-(Bauby 50) By demonstrating the similarity between his own situation and that of his father, Bauby downplays the horror of LIS by suggesting that despite his total paralysis, he is in fact no more or less trapped than a house-bound pensioner.
+Moi dans ma carcasse, lui dans son troisième étage” (Bauby 50).
+By demonstrating the similarity between his own situation and that of his father, Bauby downplays the horror of LIS by suggesting that despite his total paralysis, he is in fact no more or less trapped than a house-bound pensioner.
 Indeed, this comparison suggests that most of us are ‘locked-in’ in some way: Bauby’s situation is the most extreme example of a relatively common facet of the human condition.

 If Bauby uses such comparisons to demystify his paralysed status, and thus suggest that disability is not as much of a difference from ‘normality’ as ableist society would have us believe, his text also insists, like the social model, on the plural, changeable and constructed nature of identity.
 Throughout the text, Bauby confounds the reader’s belief in a stable self by also identifying with a range of characters who seem, at first, at odds with his current situation.
 But these figures, who again are mostly taken from film or literature, in fact demonstrate his increasing separation from the reality of his “première vie” and his subsequent construction of a liberating fantasy world where he is no longer constrained either by his own corporeality or by society’s expectations of it.
 Inspired by his school friend Olivier, who would spend his days inventing tall tales about himself and his family, Bauby creates a plethora of fictional identities for himself.
 By constructing a “géographie imaginaire de l’hôpital” (Bauby 34-35), he uses his imagination to assert control over his situation, rejecting the hospital’s rules and timetables in favour of a more creative reality.
 Thus, the south-facing sun terraces of the Pavillon Sorel become “Cinecitta”, an ever-changing film set which allows Bauby to transform himself into “le plus grand réalisateur de tous les temps” (Bauby 35).
 Bauby’s celebration of his creative imagination, and his ability to cast himself in a variety of roles, from ‘Pierrot le Fou’ to a Grand Prix racing driver, serve to remind those people, such as the Paris gossips, who tend to associate paralysis with passivity, that the mind can be as imaginative and as creative as the body is inert.